 8. For transparency and openness, we are committed to providing a fair and balanced complaints process.
-We look to protect the confidentiality of our members during an investigation.
+We look to protect the confidentiality of our Members during an investigation.
 We will ensure that any disclosure of information is lawful, proportionate and fair.

 Decisions subject to publication

-(i) Determinations of the Professional Conduct Panel (PCP)
+(i) Determinations of the Panel

 10. We will publish the Chair’s written findings in any case where the allegation (or at least one allegation if more than one) has been upheld.
 We will publish the hearing findings, decision and sanction imposed.
 If no sanction is imposed, we will still publish any findings and decisions.

 11. We will publish the name of the member and their membership/registration number to allow them to be identified correctly.
 We will not include private personal information that is not contained in the determination itself or which would cause disproportionate harm to the private life of the person concerned.

 12. Our starting point is that we will publish determinations in full, but we may make redactions where necessary to: